LOTUS mouthpieces are

 11S = Bach E cup + Lotus 11 rim, Monette BL6, Schilke 5A4, YAMAHA 6A4

-Players who want a big, fat, traditional reed sound.
-Imagine Basie or Sinatra recording in a big band!
+Players seeking a big, fat, traditional reed sound.
+Imagine Basie or Sinatra in a big band!

 Piccolo trumpet players using Bach 7E/7EW